MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 SOAR-L ERROR "Unknown module ..."
 -----------------------------------------------------------------

-When using the ``@ManagedCModule`` annotation on a Java class, ensure there's a corresponding WebAssembly file in the classpath.
+When using the ``@WasmModule`` annotation on a Java class, ensure there's a corresponding WebAssembly file in the classpath.

 An error in SOAR-L might occur if the WebAssembly file is missing.